 The Java heap is the area of memory used to store objects instantiated by applications running on the JVM.
-Objects in the heap can be shared between threads.
-Many users restrict the Java heap size to 2-8 GB in order to minimize garbage collection pauses.
+When the JVM is started, heap memory is created and any objects in the heap can be shared between threads as long as the application is running.
+The size of the heap can vary, so many users restrict the Java heap size to 2-8 GB in order to minimize garbage collection pauses.

 - In-Memory Computing

 - NoSQL Databases